kateBea/Resizeable-Array/README.md

 extra space during runtime.

 This encapsulation is implemented using a pointer that owns a block of data with two integral
-values: one that keep track of how big is the block of memory held by the pointer and another that tells how many valid elements are in that block.
+values: one that keeps track of how big is the block of memory held by the pointer and another that tells how many valid elements are in that block.

 An exmaple of a resizeable array is the **vector** class from the standard library in C++